Flawless Physio Logo

 Picture of Tarsal Tunnel Syndrome Treatment

 In stubborn cases, an injection may be required to reduce inflammation levels in the tarsal tunnel.
-Following an injection, a period of 1-2 weeks in a boot can allow it to take maximum effect, followed by 4-6 weeks of Physical Therapy.
+Following an injection, 1-2 weeks in a boot can allow it to take maximum effect, followed by 4-6 weeks of Physical Therapy.

 If symptoms persist despite appropriate conservative treatment, surgery may be required.
 Tarsal Tunnel Release surgery involves the splitting of a ligament in the ankle.
-It creates an opening in the back of the ankle, extending down to the arch of the foot to alleviate pressure from the tarsal tunnel.
+It creates an opening in the back of the ankle, extending down to the foot’s arch to alleviate pressure from the tarsal tunnel.

 Physiotherapy with James McCormack